 - Love This Recipe?
 You May Also Enjoy

-- English Cucumber – English cucumbers have a thinner skin, fewer and smaller seeds (no deseeding needed!), and a slightly sweeter taste than regular cucumbers.
-They are the perfect choice for this Mediterranean cucumber salad with feta cheese and tomatoes.
+- English Cucumber.
+English cucumbers have a thinner skin, fewer and smaller seeds (no deseeding needed!), and a slightly sweeter taste than regular cucumbers making them the perfect choice for this Mediterranean cucumber tomato salad.
+I like to use the mini cucumbers personally (it makes for easy chopping).

-- Extra Virgin Olive Oil, White Wine Vinegar, Salt, and Pepper – Used to make a quick and easy homemade vinaigrette (along with the fresh parsley).
+- Extra Virgin Olive Oil, White Wine Vinegar, Salt, and Pepper.
+Used to make a quick and easy homemade vinaigrette.

 See recipe card below for a full list of ingredients and measurements.